stuttgart-things/blog/renovate-with-renovate.md

 ## Conclusion

 Renovate can be used quickly with little configuration to regularly update dependencies.
-It helps to keep the application up to date at all times.
+This is especially important to eliminate security vulnerabilities quickly.
+It furthermore helps to keep the application up to date at all times.
 This contributes to the error-free and reliable operation of the application.

 [//]: # (outro)